 She’d upgraded her e-mail program and a window had popped up, asking permission to migrate her address book.
 She’d had the option to manually approve the entries.
 Having some time to kill, she’d checked through the list, one at a time, deleting contacts from her detested last job, waitressing at Burger Legend, and others she wanted to put out of her mind forever.
 How she’d hated that job, all those cowboys leering at her chest.
-It wasn’t her fault she was so ‘full figured’!
+It wasn’t her fault she was so ‘full-figured’!
 She felt a pang of regret at the name Roland Korzybski though.
 She’d delete that one later she told herself.

 Suddenly, seeing an old familiar name, she felt a lump in her throat and a burning sensation in her eyes.
 Eleanor Naddeo.
 Dear Ellie.
-Jessica felt a tear trickle down a cheek, almost relishing the chance to give in to overwhelming sadness at the memory of her good friend.
+Jessica felt a tear trickle down her cheek, almost relishing the chance to give in to overwhelming sadness at the memory of her good friend.

 Jessica had visited Eleanor almost every day towards the end, looking into the sunken yellow eyes in Ellie’s gaunt face, feeling desperation whilst trying to exude optimism.
 “You’ll be OK Ellie, the doctors say the prognosis is good.”
 The next thing had been Ellie’s funeral, the coffin pulled on a carriage by two white horses, Jessica watching with tears streaming down her face.
 She choked back a sob at the memory.
 Come on Jess, that was over two years ago.
 We have to move on!
 But still, she and Ellie had enjoyed so many good times growing up together.